The Talos Principle: Development and marketing

 The expansion pack, titled "Road to Gehenna" was announced by Croteam and Devolver Digital in March 2015.
 It was released on 23 July 2015 for Windows, OS X, and Linux.
 The PlayStation 4, Nintendo Switch, and the virtual reality ports included the "Road to Gehenna" DLC as part of the package.

+A remastered version of the game, The Talos Principle: Reawakened, came out in April 2025 for PlayStation 5, Windows, and Xbox Series X/S. The remastered version has been rebuilt in Unreal Engine 5 and supports additional quality of life improvements.
+It includes both the Road to Gehenna expansion and a new expansion In the Beginning.
+Further, the remaster features a level editor that allows players to create their own puzzles and share with the community.